farmatholin/SegmentIoBundle/README.md

         );
     }

 That's it!
-You are ready to use Buzz with symfony2.
+You are ready to use Segment.io with symfony2.

 ## Configuration
 Required  segment write key: